 Don’t Talk to the Police

-After being arrested and taken into custody for questioning, your Miranda rights must be read to you.
+After being arrested and taken into custody for questioning, your Miranda rights must be read.
 According to the Miranda warning, you have the right to remain silent, and your choice to remain silent is not reason enough to convict you of the crime, nor is it considered obstructing justice, so long as you do not willfully “resist, delay or obstruct” the officer in the performance of his or her on-the-job duties.
-If you aren’t careful, you could accidentally make incriminating statements that could damage your case, and stay silent is an easy way to avoid this mistake.
+If you aren’t careful, you could accidentally make incriminating statements that could damage your case, and staying silent is an easy way to avoid this mistake.
 The police can question you without a lawyer present, but you are not obligated to answer.

 Contact a Knowledgeable DUI Defense Lawyer